-DINA TEMPLE-RASTON, BYLINE: Landlords built Lahore in a haphazard way over centuries.
-They didn't worry about city grids or sensible mapping.
-As a result, the city is renowned in Pakistan for being almost impossible to navigate, which is where my two local guides come in.
+Landlords built Lahore in a haphazard way over centuries.
+They didn't concern themselves with city grids or sensible mapping.
+As a result, Lahore is renowned in Pakistan for being almost impossible to navigate.

-TEMPLE-RASTON: The reason he is laughing?
-Because the sign is only a little bigger than a five-by-seven index card, and was all twisted metal and Urdu lettering.
-It was hanging about ten feet off the ground on a pole and it was almost impossible to spot.
-It turns out there is a bit of a science to street signs.
+Fayaz spots the first one.
+It is only a little bigger than a 5-by-7 index card and all twisted metal and Urdu lettering.
+It is hanging about 10 feet off the ground on a pole.
+And it was almost impossible to spot.

 Fayaz and Siddiqi are having to master the science of street signs.